take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 - Go to "New item".
 Enter “Code Checkout” as the item name and choose "Freestyle project"
 - Go to "Source code management" and select "Git".
 - Enter https://github.com/__username__/bootcamp-jenkins-example.git in the field "Repository URL".
+- Make sure you use your own username
 - Click on "Save".

 # willen we hier nog iets doen met verschillende branches? e.g. een foute branch laten invullen zodat hij failed?